Police search for suspect and motive after man killed in Philadelphia mosque parking lot while walking to prayer service - KESQ

 “Violence outside of a house of worship is deeply painful and traumatizing for those simply showing up to worship and practice their faith,” Pennsylvania Gov. Josh Shapiro said in a statement on X Tuesday.
 “As an investigation into this killing proceeds, I’m praying for Philadelphia’s Al-Aqsa Islamic Society community, a place I’ve been several times, and hoping they find peace in each other and in their faith.”

+US Sen. Bob Casey of Pennsylvania said his office is “tracking the shooting.”

+“Everyone should be able to practice their faith in a safe environment.
+I have reached out to local law enforcement to offer support and hope they can investigate this tragic death quickly,” Casey posted on social media.

-State Rep. Chris Rabb also extended his “deepest condolences” on the mosque’s Facebook page.
+State Rep. Chris Rabb, who represents part of Philadelphia County, also extended his “deepest condolences” on the mosque’s Facebook page.

 The-CNN-Wire